Claire-Fisher/colour-theory-ms1/README.md

 - David Calikes: for his excellent README file which I've used as a template.
 [View here](https://github.com/davidcalikes/portfolio-project-one/blob/main/README.md?plain=1)

-- Tom Harris: my biggest cheerleader.
+- Tom Harris: my excellent research buddy and my biggest cheerleader.

 - Shaun Russell: my partner, my UI/UX personal mentor, and my provider while I study.
 Building my new development career change would have been infinitely harder without you.
 Thank you.